Alternating Differentiation for Optimization Layers: Conclusion

 \section{Conclusion}

 In this paper, we have proposed Alt-Diff for computationally efficient differentiation on optimization layers associated with convex objective functions and polyhedral constraints.
 Alt-Diff differentiates the optimization layers in a fast and recursive way.
-Unlike differentiation on the KKT conditions of optimization problem, Alt-Diff decouples the differentiation procedure into a primal update and a dual update by an alternating way.
-Accordingly, Alt-Diff substantially decreases the dimensions of the Jacobian matrix and significantly increase computational speed.
-Further, we have presented the computational complexity of forward and backward pass of Alt-Diff and showed that Alt-Diff enjoys quadratic computational complexity in the backward pass.
-We have also theoretically show the convergence of Alt-Diff and the truncated error of Alt-Diff given some general assumptions.
-Comprehensive experiments have demonstrated the efficiency of Alt-Diff compared to the state-of-the-arts.
-Currently, Alt-Diff is designed for specific optimization layers in the form of convex objective functions with polyhedral constraints.
-Extending Alt-Diff to more general convex optimization layers and nonconvex optimization layers are under consideration in our future work.
+Unlike differentiation on the KKT conditions of optimization problem, Alt-Diff decouples the differentiation procedure into a primal update and a dual update by an alternating way. { Accordingly, Alt-Diff substantially decreases the dimensions of the Jacobian matrix especially for large-scale constrained optimization problems and thus increases the computational speed.} We have also showed the convergence of Alt-Diff and the truncated error of Alt-Diff given some general assumptions. { Notably, we have also shown that the iteration truncation can accelerate Alt-Diff more than existing methods.
+Comprehensive experiments have demonstrated the efficiency of Alt-Diff compared to the state-of-the-art.
+Apart from the superiority of Alt-Diff, we also want to highlight its potential drawbacks.
+One issue is that the forward pass of Alt-Diff is based on ADMM, which does not necessarily always outperform the interior point methods.
+In addition, Alt-Diff is currently designed only for specific optimization layers in the form of convex objective functions with polyhedral constraints.} Extending Alt-Diff to more general convex optimization layers and nonconvex optimization layers is under consideration in our future work.

 We present some details for the proposed Alt-Diff algorithm, including the framework of Alt-Diff, the derivation of some specific layers, the proof of theorems, detailed experimental results and implementation notes.